 Read more on rehabilitation of ACL injuries >>>

-Once a diagnosis has been made and the initial acute injury management stage has passed, the first stage of ACL injury rehabilitation is to regain normal movement back into the injured knee through mobility exercises.
-In cases where surgery is the treatment of choice, the surgeon will want the swelling to be reduced and normal knee movement to be regained before reconstructing surgery is performed, as this has been shown to improve the overall outcome.
+Once a diagnosis has been made and the initial acute injury management of P.R.I.C.E. has passed, the first stage of ACL injury rehabilitation begins and the aim is to regain normal movement as soon as safely possible back into the injured knee through mobility exercises.
+In cases where surgery is the treatment of choice, the surgeon will often delay the timing of the surgery to allow time for the swelling to be reduced and for normal knee movement to be regained before reconstructing the ligament, as this has been shown to significantly improve the overall outcome.

-If surgery is indicated, then pre-surgery exercises are advised for two reasons; to build up the strength in the muscles around the joint and to regain normal movement, both of which could result in a much better outcome after surgery.
+If surgery is indicated, then pre-surgical exercises are strongly advised and this is for three reasons; to reduce swelling, to regain normal movement and to build up the strength in the muscles around the joint.

-One of the most important aspects of ACL injury rehabilitation is proprioception.
-Proprioception exercises to teach the knee 'where it is in space' and to facilitate the surrounding muscles to react quickly enough to prevent further injury should be performed progressively throughout the rehabilitation process.
+One of the most important aspects of ACL injury rehabilitation is to restore proprioception in the knee.
+Proprioception is the body's own ability to detect unwanted movements in the joints and ligaments and involves rapid muscle contractions to protect the structures form being damaged.
+After an ACL injury, the proprioceptive ability of the body is diminished and needs retraining.
+Proprioception exercises are strongly advised to teach the brain to know 'where the knee is in space' and to facilitate surrounding muscles to react quickly to prevent further injury and these should be performed progressively throughout the rehabilitation process.

 ACL reconstruction surgery

+Expert interview (play video): Leading orthopaedic surgeon Mr Richard Villar explains the surgery that is used for a torn acl.
 Firstly the diagnosis should be confirmed with manual tests and MRI scans.
-Previously extra-articular operations were undertaken which means tightening a tendon from outside the knee joint to stabilize the joint, rather than repairing the ACL itself.
-The majority of operations are now Intra-articular reconstructions where a graft is used from either the patella tendon or the semitendinosus (hamstring) tendon.
-These are known as bone-tendon-bone grafts as the graft of tendon is attached to bone 'plugs' at each end.
-Artificial ligaments and donated ligaments are also occasionally used.
+Years ago, extra-articular (outside the knee joint) techniques were used for ACL reconstruction operations and this involved tightening a tendon from outside the knee joint to stabilize the joint rather than repairing the ACL itself.
+It has since been discovered that it is more advisable to repair the ACL itself and therefore the majority of operations that are now performed are intra-articular (inside the knee joint) reconstructions where a another structure is used to replicate/replace the ACL .
+This can either be a ligament or tendon from the patient (autograft) themselves and this could be part of their patella tendon or semitendinosus (hamstring) tendon and re known as bone-tendon-bone grafts because the piece of tendon is attached to bone 'plugs' at each end.
+Alternatively, an artificial graft or donated graft might be used in some cases.

 Who should have surgery?